lammps/lammps/doc/src/dump.rst

 and molecular systems.
 For reading *netcdf* style dump files, the netcdf plugin needs to be recompiled from source using a NetCDF version compatible with the one used by LAMMPS.
-The bundled plugin binary uses are very old version that is not compatible.
+The bundled plugin binary uses a very old version of NetCDF that is not compatible with LAMMPS.

 Likewise the `OVITO visualization package <https://www.ovito.org>`_, popular for materials modeling, can read the *atom*, *custom*,